 In addition, recruitment and retention of qualified brokers could result in substantial additional costs.
-We have been and are currently a party to, or otherwise involved in, several lawsuits and arbitrations involving competitor claims in connection with employee hires and/or departures, including the litigations we settled with Tullett in January 2015.
+We have been and are currently a party to, or otherwise involved in, several lawsuits and arbitrations involving competitor claims in connection with employee hires and/or departures.
 We may also pursue our rights through litigation when competitors hire our employees who are under contract with us.
 We believe such proceedings are common in the financial services industry due to its highly competitive nature.
 An adverse settlement or judgment related to these or similar types of claims could have a material adverse effect on our businesses, financial condition, results of operations and prospects.
 Regardless of the outcome of these claims, we generally incur significant costs and substantial management time in dealing with them.